 Al should enhance, not replace, human creativity.
-Teachers may use Al within lesson creation (e.g. planning, text or quiz creation, flashcard generation, text generation), but they must verify the suitability, accuracy and curriculum alignment of any Al-generated materials.
+Teachers may use Al within lesson creation (e.g. planning, quiz creation, flashcard generation, text generation), but they must verify the suitability, accuracy and curriculum alignment of any Al-generated materials.

-Any AI-generated content must be checked to ensure that it is accurate and factually correct as generative AI could be inaccurate, inappropriate, biased, out of date or taken out of context.
+Any AI-generated content must be checked to ensure that it is accurate and factually correct.
 Before using any new software, it should be evaluated and reviewed by the teacher to ensure that it is fit for purpose.
 If in doubt, a member of SLT should be consulted.